• Skip to primary navigation

 You’ll find long stretches of sandy beaches along the Cartagena coast near the city center.

 If you prefer a more remote experience, you can take a private boat out to the nearby Rosario Islands.
+The water surrounding these islands is calm and the most beautiful shade of blue.

 If you have your own boat you can visit several of the islands on your own time.
 If you have a few people to share the cost with, even better.

-15. Purchase travel insurance
+16. Purchase travel insurance

 A post about travel tips for Colombia would not be complete if I didn’t mention travel insurance.

-If you’re ever going to be traveling outside your home country, I always recommend purchasing some travel insurance.
+If you’re ever going to be traveling outside your home country, I always recommend purchasing travel insurance.

 If you’re wondering where to purchase travel insurance, I use World Nomads.

-Is it safe to travel in Colombia?
+Is it safe to travel Colombia?

 Is Colombia safe?
 In short, yes it is.
 If you use common sense as you would anywhere else you are traveling you should not have any problems.